 So our Schnitzel (C, G, A) from the menu listing above might include eggs, dairy, and gluten, while the side salad (L, M, O) might include celery, mustard, and sulphites.

-Look for the allergy information posted on the wall or above the counter.
-Or the outlet may have trained its staff to clarify on request what’s in what.
+In such cases, look for the allergy information posted on the wall or above the counter.
+Or the outlet may have trained its staff to clarify what’s in what if asked.